godotengine/godot-docs/learning/scripting/c_sharp/c_sharp_basics.rst

 Creating a C# script
 --------------------

-After you sucessfully setup C# for Godot, you should see the following option when selecting ``Attach script`` in the context menu of a node in your scene:
+After you successfully setup C# for Godot, you should see the following option when selecting ``Attach script`` in the context menu of a node in your scene:

 .. image:: img/attachcsharpscript.png